The Editor Suggests :

 droppedImage.pict

 Tambo Toco: (n) Place of windows, the mountain in Pacaritambo with three caves, the central one was the one from which the Inca ancestors emerged.
 The Temple of Three Windows at Machu Picchu mirrors Tambo Toco.
 MAN There were three caves: Maras Toco, Sutic Toco, and Capac Toco.
 Out of the first two came the lineages of the Maras and the Tambo, who failed to produce descendants.
 From the last cave came the Ayar brothers, the beloved children of the Sun.
 Since their mission was to populate the world, Inti gave each one of them a wife.
-Thus, Ayar Manco -- the eldest -- had as a wife his own sister Mama Ocllo; Ayar Auca had Mama Huaco; Ayar Ukhu had Mama Raura and Ayar Cachi was paired with Mama Cora.
-NFL (See, tampu.)
+Thus, Ayar Manco – the eldest – had as a wife his own sister Mama Ocllo; Ayar Auca had Mama Huaco; Ayar Ukhu had Mama Raura, and Ayar Cachi was paired with Mama Cora.
+NFL (See, tambo.)

 tampu: See, tambo.